-Calling all (UK and from across the Channel) Wharram Cat owners – join us for a weekend of Wharram Micro Adventures.
-4th, 5th and 6th August 2017, Cornwall.
+Calling all Wharram catamaran owners - join us for a weekend of Wharram Micro Adventures.
+4th, 5th and 6th August 2017, in Cornwall.

 There’s nothing better than a Hui!